Pourroy/oracle-java-explorer/README.md

 # oracle-java-explorer
-Project develop in the Oracle Java Explorer Certification
+Project developed in the Oracle Java Explorer Certification